Codecademy/docs/content/general/concepts/what-is-node-js/what-is-node-js.md

 ### Modules

 Node has a many built-in modules to aid in interactions with the command line, the computer file system, and the Internet.
-These include
+These include:

 * <a href="https://nodejs.org/dist/latest/docs/api/http.html">HTTP</a> and <a href="https://nodejs.org/dist/latest/docs/api/https.html" >HTTPS</a> for creating web servers.
 * <a href="https://nodejs.org/dist/latest/docs/api/fs.html">File System</a>, <a href="https://nodejs.org/dist/latest/docs/api/os.html" >OS</a>, and <a href="https://nodejs.org/dist/latest/docs/api/path.html" >Path</a> for interacting with the file system, operating system, and file/directory paths.